List of Radiohead live performances: Live recordings

 Grant Gee's footage from the Against Demons tour was used in the rockumentary Meeting People Is Easy, released in 1998.
 An article in Q claimed that, according to Yorke, Meeting People Is Easy is "a 94-minute message to any younger bands who might envy Radiohead's high-flying lifestyle.
 And that message is: 'Don't even think about it.'"

 A recording of a 1994 performance at the London Astoria was released and is still available on DVD.
-There is also an EP featuring performances of songs from their 2001 tour called I Might Be Wrong.
+There is also an album featuring performances of songs from their 2001 tour called I Might Be Wrong.
 More recently, Radiohead recorded a concert from their In Rainbows tour for NPR's All Songs Considered webcast hosted by Bob Boilen.
 This concert is available for free streaming on NPR's website and for free download as a podcast on iTunes.

 The band has performed concerts for the MTV Network twice; once in 1997 for the Live from the 10 Spot series and once in 2003 for MTV2's $2 Bill series.
 The latter concert was also shown in its full length in Canadian movie theaters.
 They also performed live for the German concert series Rockpalast in June 2001 during their Kid A/Amnesiac tour.
 The concert was bootlegged and released unofficially on DVD in 2007.